 Sub-Basin EX3 consists of a portion of the northern property frontage within the ROW that drains to the property.
 Sub-Basin EX3 is 2.63 acres with a basin impervious value of 27% and 5-year and 100-year storm event direct runoff values of 2.18 and 7.47 cfs respectively.
-Stormwater runoff within Sub-Basin EX2 will continue to follow its historical path.
+Total 5-year and 100-year storm event direct runoff values, inclusive of the upstream Sub-Basin EX2, are 3.21 and 13.54 cfs respectively.